February 27, 2020 Ryan Gould

 #3: Create Amazing Webinar Content

 Start by thinking of a catchy topic that grabs the attention of your audience.
-Then, if you have the time and resources for it, present your content in interesting formats, like creating infographics, interactive videos or visually-appealing GIFs.
+Then, if you have the time and resources for it, present your content in interesting formats, like creating infographics, videos or visually-appealing GIFs.

 Then, think about some background music you can play before the webinar or a GIF animation you run while the webinar is running.
 Just make sure the background effects aren’t too distracting — the audience’s attention should be on your content, not your GIFs.
 Also, if you’re giving a live presentation, make sure you check the microphone for voice clarity before the event starts.

 Another helpful presentation tip we’ve discovered is to make strategic use of your webinar slides.
 Often, the fewer, the better.
 Run slides for a specific duration of time, about one or two minutes per slide as a general rule of thumb, until you switch over to the next one.
 This gives your speaker time to exhaust what they have to say on the slide’s topic while giving your audience enough time to review its content.
 While we’re on the topic of slides: try to keep their content light.
 Busy slides distract from your speaker and your message.

 #4: Make Audience Members Interact With Each Other

 One great thing webinars can do is connect people with similar interests!

 That’s why the biggest service you can render to your attendees is to facilitate them to interact with each other.
 You can do this by organizing them into private online groups while the webinar is going on, enabling the chat feature so they can send each other private messages or organize Twitter threads or hashtags for organic conversations.